Nigerien crisis (2023–2024)

 On 26 July 2023, a coup d'état occurred in Niger, during which the country's presidential guard removed and detained president Mohamed Bazoum.
-Subsequently, General Abdourahamane Tchiani, the Commander of the Presidential Guard, proclaimed himself the leader of the country and established the National Council for the Safeguard of the Homeland, after confirming the success of the coup.
+Subsequently, General Abdourahamane Tiani, the Commander of the Presidential Guard, proclaimed himself the leader of the country and established the National Council for the Safeguard of the Homeland, after confirming the success of the coup.

 In response to this development, the Economic Community of West African States (ECOWAS) issued an ultimatum on 30 July, giving the coup leaders in Niger one week to reinstate Bazoum, with the threat of international sanctions and potential use of force.
 When the deadline of the ultimatum expired on 6 August, no military intervention was initiated; however, on 10 August, ECOWAS took the step of activating its standby force.
 Previously in 2017, ECOWAS had launched a military intervention to restore democracy in The Gambia during a constitutional crisis within the country.

 All active member states of ECOWAS, except for Cape Verde, pledged to engage their armed forces in the event of an ECOWAS-led military intervention against the Nigerien junta.
 Conversely, the military juntas in Burkina Faso and Mali announced they would send troops in support of the junta were such a military intervention launched while forming a mutual defense pact.

 On 24 February 2024, ECOWAS announced that it was lifting sanctions on Niger, purportedly for humanitarian purposes.

 Background

 On 26 July 2023, President Mohamed Bazoum, First Lady Hadiza Bazoum, and their son, Salem Bazoum, were detained at the Presidential Palace in Niamey, and Interior Minister Hamadou Souley was also arrested.
-The coup was led by General Abdourahamane Tchiani, whom Bazoum had planned to relieve from his position.
+The coup was led by General Abdourahamane Tiani, whom Bazoum had planned to relieve from his position.
 In the evening, Air Force Colonel-Major Amadou Abdramane announced on state television that Bazoum had been removed from power and announced the formation of a National Council for the Safeguard of the Homeland, dissolution of the country's Constitution, the suspension of all state institutions, the closure of borders, and a nationwide curfew from 22:00 until 05:00 local time, while warning against any foreign intervention.
 Subsequently, all activities by political parties in the country were ordered suspended until further notice.

 Despite his detention, Bazoum has so far refused to resign.
 While declaring himself acting head of state and calling for resistance against the coup, Bazoum's Foreign Minister Hassoumi Massaoudou told France 24 that the country's "legal and legitimate power" remained with the President.
 However, the leadership of the Nigerien armed forces declared its support for the coup to protect the President and avoid "a deadly confrontation."

-On 28 July, Tchiani proclaimed himself as the president of the junta, saying that he had deposed Bazoum to avoid "the gradual and inevitable demise" of the country and accusing him of covering up the country's situation.
-Tchiani did not give a timeline for a return to civilian rule.
+On 28 July, Tiani proclaimed himself as the president of the junta, saying that he had deposed Bazoum to avoid "the gradual and inevitable demise" of the country and accusing him of covering up the country's situation.
+Tiani did not give a timeline for a return to civilian rule.